This article discusses the purpose and functionality of the Social Posts tab/view within DivvyHQ's Content interface.

-With the introduction of direct publishing to third-party platforms/social networks, users needed a way (and an interface) to differentiate between content items and social posts.
+With the introduction of direct publishing to third-party platforms/social networks, users needed a way (and an interface) to differentiate between content items/projects and social posts.
 In some cases, the content item is the social post, but sometimes you might be using the social post feature to promote a long-form content piece (ex: a blog post).
-In the latter case, the blog post is the content item, and a separate social post entry needs to be recorded and managed in the database.
+In the latter case, the blog post is the content item, and a separate social post entry needs to be recorded and managed in our database.

 A Few Noteworthy Details

 The column structure for this Social Posts view is obviously very different from the other content interface tabs/views.
 Columns include:

 - Post Date - Either the past or future date on which this post was/is to be published.

 - Channel - The channel to which the post is set to publish (including the channel icon)

 - Post Content - The text of the post itself (including clickable hyperlinks)

 - Posted By - The user who initiated or scheduled the post.